-The regions above have no powers, although they sometimes form the geographical basis for services needing a wide area such as police or fire, in which case there is an ad hoc authority for the purpose.
+The regions above have no powers, although they sometimes form the geographical basis for services working across a wide area such as police or fire, in which case there is a specific authority for the purpose.
 For England the structure of local government is now (following reforms at short intervals from each other from 1974 until the end of the 20th century) very complicated.
 In particular, what are regarded by many as counties, based on centuries of history, do not correspond to local government County Council areas.
-For examle the administrative county of Gloucestershire shares its funtions with smaller districts in much of the geographical and historical county but there is a South Gloucestershire Unitary Authority, which in its own area, shares local functions with no other authority.
+For example the administrative county of Gloucestershire shares its functions with smaller districts in much of the geographical and historical county but there is a South Gloucestershire Unitary Authority, which in its own area, shares local functions with no other authority.
 In metropolitan areas the situation is less complicated because there are only unitary authorities.
 However among residents many believe that they come under a metropolitan county, such as Greater Manchester.
 In fact these councils, which were not in operation until 1974, were abolished in 1986!
 Something of the same kind applies in London where the Greater London Council was also abolished - but there is now an elected Mayor for all of London along with a London assembly as well as over 30 London boroughs.
 The Council for the Isles of Scilly is a unitary authority, with some difference to anywhere else in England to take account of its unique geography.
-If any of this concerns you, there is a lot of general information on London but for more specific information, you are better off putting 'local government' and (e.g.) 'Somerset' into a search engine.
+If any of this concerns you, there is a lot of general information on this website but for more specific information, you are better off putting 'local government' and (e.g.) 'Somerset' into a search engine.

 © All Rights Reserved Antek

 London is a cultural melting pot where the world has found a home, a legacy of England's colonial past and a great contribution to its vibrant culture today.
 It makes a fabulous stepping stone to all that England has to offer.